Chancel repair liability: Registration of liability

 Some parochial church councils have therefore followed the process in order to secure a valuable asset.
 Others may have concluded that registering the right to claim chancel repair was likely to damage the church's mission or reputation in the local community, and have taken no action.

 An online petition to the Prime Minister requesting legislation to remove this liability resulted in the following response in 2008:

 Peter Luff, MP for Mid Worcestershire led an adjournment debate in the House of Commons on 17 October 2012 to seek a change in the law, above and beyond the required registration entries and notifications on all affected properties by 13 October 2013.
 The minister responsible was not convinced that a change was necessary at the time.

 Chancel Repairs Bill 2014

 On 16 July 2014, Lord Avebury gave the first reading to a new Chancel Repairs Bill, which would have had the effect of ending all liability of lay rectors for the repair of the chancels of churches and chapels in England.

 Lord Avebury caused to be printed these Explanatory Notes.
-This Bill made no further progress in the session of Parliament, and, consequently, it has been "lost" – it is no longer before Parliament.
+This Bill made no further progress in the session of Parliament, and, consequently, it has been "lost" – the bill is no longer before Parliament.